FS-Tamim/fs-tamim.github.io/_pages/teach.md

 ---

-Taughtthe following courses in IUBAT.
-I conducted theory courses and lab sessions as a instructor.
-Created and graded weekly assignments, class tests and final exams.
+Taught the following courses in IUBAT.
+I conducted theory courses and lab sessions as an instructor.
+Created and graded weekly assignments, class tests, and final exams.
 <table border="1" cellspacing="0" cellpadding="6">

 <thead>